banzaicloud/banzai-charts/productinfo/README.md

 | `deploymentLabels`            | Additional deployment labels                             | `{}`                         |
 | `deploymentAnnotations`       | Additional deployment annotations                        | `{}`                         |

-Alternatively, a YAML file that sp****ecifies the values for the parameters can be provided while installing the chart.
+Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example:

 ```bash
 $ helm install --name my-release -f values.yaml banzaicloud-stable/productinfo